Labor and Employment

 Procedural guide for the prevention of Coronavirus (COVID-19) in the workplace

 This guide was issued to ensure workers' and employees' safety in the public and private sectors in the Kingdom.
 It is to help in limiting the spread of the new Coronavirus (Covid-19).
 Employers and workers in all sectors must follow the guidelines as well as the instructions of the official authorities to avoid infections.

 Employment in the Public Sector

-- The Government Employment System "JADAARA": The Ministry of Civil Service launched this system to enable job applicants to register their personal data, list their professional experience and attach the necessary documents in apply to jobs that suit their qualifications.
+The Government Employment System "JADAARA": The Ministry of Human Resource and Social Development launched this system to enable job applicants to register their personal data, list their professional experience and attach the necessary documents to apply for jobs that suit their qualifications.